Films & Permits

-With its photogenic locations, good weather, proximity to Los Angeles, film and culture savvy population, growing number of specialized vendors, and several annual well-respected film festivals, Marin County is well positioned to contribute to the film and video technology.
+With its photographic locations, year-round good weather, a growing number of specialized vendors, and several annual well-respected film festivals, Marin County is well-positioned to contribute to film and video technology.
+San Francisco's International Airport is an hour's drive from Marin County just over the Golden Gate Bridge, where we have 32TEN Studios in San Rafael, and the Mare Island Film Studio in Vallejo, just a half-hour drive away.
 You are welcome to use any or all the resources listed on the following pages for locating film and permit information.
-For questions, contact Deborah Albre, Film Liaison, at 415.925.2060.
-For film crew accommodations, please visit our Request for Proposal webpage.